 Writing on suicide, I have to write something on depression……Depression is the common cold of the therapy room… a densely entangled ball of wool.
 There exists after all, a whole Encyclopedia on depression (It is old, but yes, it does exist).

 Here are some thoughts on depression in children.
-These are the things that I would look for to start out with, when I see a child.
-The youngest child whom I saw in practice, who was clearly depressed, was two and half years old.
+When I see a child, these are the things that I will look out for to start with.
+The youngest child whom I saw in practice who was clearly depressed, was two and half years old.
 I have seen babies in public who look depressed, but I do not see children under two in my practice.

 2. The eyes of a parent and the tone of voice when they look at a child, the ways in which a child is touched, all these are live-giving or life-robbing forces.
 Irritation, criticism, longing, dread, sadness and dismissal – these are all purveyed through our senses.
 So is acceptance, gladness, enthusiasm, affirmation, challenge, joy, security.